 The Race Update series on the RHS blog was authored by Dr Shahmima Akhtar, a historian of race, empire and migration who was Past & Present Fellow for the Royal Historical Society’s Race, Ethnicity & Equality in History initiative from 2019-2020.

 Race Update offers short pieces on subjects related to race, ethnicity and equality in UK History Higher Education (from reviewing publications to events and initiatives), on a bi-monthly basis.
 It is aimed at those actively engaged in race equality work, for example, professional services staff, postgraduate students, academics.

 It offers collective resources to bring together BME staff and students and white allies in the history sector through analysis on key topics and issues.
-Race Update can be accessed as blog posts filed under the category “Race Update” on the RHS Historical Transactions blog and also as an email briefing.
+Race Update can be accessed as blog posts filed under the category “Race Update” on the RHS Historical Transactions blog.